-Describe each sequence of operations as detailed as necessary so that a user not familiar with the method can understand the different steps.
+Describe each sequence of operations.
 If the method to be described is already given in another standard, the phrase "use the method specified in..." or "use one of the methods specified in..." shall be used, with an indication of any modification, if necessary.
 Mention operations for which special safety precautions are necessary.
-If necessary, the 'Procedure' clause shall be introduced with references to possible safety risks.
-It may be useful to have someone unfamiliar with the method perform the method using the method description prior to a ring test to identify pitfalls.
-The 'Procedure' clause shall normally include sub clauses on the following:
+The 'Procedure' clause shall normally include sub clauses on the following.

-- test portion (its preparation from the test sample or laboratory sample and the required mass or volume given with appropriate units); - the permissible tolerance of the specified size of the test portion is accurately given e.g. "ca. 5 g accurately to within 0.001 g" or "precisely 5 g \pm 0.001 g"; - temperatures are given with a tolerance, e.g. $25 \pm 2^{\circ}$ C; - blank tests (conditions and limitations); - preliminary test or check test (e.g. to verify the performance of a measuring instrument); - determination(s) or test(s): This includes mentioning the number of measurements or tests (e.g. duplicate) and detailed description of all steps; - calibration: Identify the critical parts of the analytical process, which will have to be controlled by careful operation and calibration.
+- test portion (its preparation from the test sample or laboratory sample and the required mass or volume); - blank tests (conditions and limitations); - preliminary test or check test (e.g. to verify the performance of a measuring instrument); - determination(s) or test(s).
+This includes mentioning the number of measurements or tests (e.g. duplicate) and detailed description of all steps;

+• calibration.
+Identify the critical parts of the analytical process.
+These will have to be controlled by careful operation and calibration.
 Cross-reference to the relevant sections above.
-Include calibration of equipment what needs to be calibrated, and curve fitting. - describing the calibration procedure: preparation of calibrators, storage of calibrators, frequency of re-calibration etc....Consider appropriate metrological traceability of calibrants.
+Include calibration of equipment - what needs to be calibrated, Describing the calibration procedure: preparation of calibrators, storage of calibrators, frequency of re-calibration etc....Consider appropriate metrological traceability of calibrants.